The Nutcracker Prince: Home media

-The film was initially released on VHS on November 27, 1991 by Warner Home Video in the United States and Cineplex Odeon Video in Canada.
-It was later re-released on August 13, 1996 as part of the Warner Bros.
+The film was initially released on VHS on November 27, 1991, by Warner Home Video in the United States and Cineplex Odeon Video in Canada.
+It was later re-released on August 13, 1996, as part of the Warner Bros.
 Classic Tales series, and again in 1999 through Warner Bros.
 Family Entertainment.

 The film has been released on DVD several times.
-It was initially released by Hollywood DVD on October 14, 2001 in the United Kingdom.
+It was initially released by Hollywood DVD on October 14, 2001, in the United Kingdom.
 A Region 1 DVD was released in Canada and the US by GoodTimes Entertainment on November 9, 2004.
 This DVD was sourced from the Canadian print, as a result, this caused the Warner Bros.
 Pictures and Warner Bros.
 Presents notice that was used on the American Theatrical and VHS release to be deleted.
 On April 2, 2007, it was released in on DVD for the second time in the United Kingdom by Boulevard Entertainment.
 Both releases have no extras besides animated menus and a theatrical trailer.

 Reception

 Critical response

 The film had received negative reviews from critics.
+On Rotten Tomatoes the film has an approval rating of 14%.

+U.S. reviews

 A review in TV Guide stated that "regrettably, this animated film is an unabashed bore, and that's a shame because the glorious Tchaikovsky ballet has been loved and admired by generations of stage, film, and television viewers of all ages.
 Why Warner Bros. selected this Canadian-produced independent feature as its Christmas 1990 family attraction is puzzling, given the lackluster quality of the production."
-Charles Solomon of the Los Angeles Times said that "watching “The Nutcracker Prince,” a new Canadian animated feature, is every bit as much fun as getting underwear for Christmas when you’re 8 years old.
-A blend of leaden gags, muddled storytelling and Saturday morning-style animation, it’s more a holiday threat than a treat."
+Charles Solomon of the Los Angeles Times said that "watching “The Nutcracker Prince,” a new Canadian animated feature, is every bit as much fun as getting underwear for Christmas when you're 8 years old.
+A blend of leaden gags, muddled storytelling and Saturday morning-style animation, it's more a holiday threat than a treat."
+Caryn James of The New York Times wrote that "the new, animated 'Nutcracker Prince' brings together Tchaikovsky's music, E. T. A. Hoffman's story and a few glib modern touches to create a muddled and bland version, which isn't the kind of difference it needs."
+Kathleen Carroll of the New York Daily News wrote that "the movie attempts to re-dramatize KTA Hoffmann's beloved tale The Nutcracker, but even Peter Ilyich Tchaikovsky's familiar score—the incomparable Nutcracker ballet—fails to lift the spirits in this rather mundane production."
+Karin Lipson of New York Newsday called the film "a rather bland Christmas pudding, not unpleasant, but not as memorable as it aims to be."